The hard-hitting drama promises to expose the sordid dealings that makes ‘doing money’ so lucrative.

 What’s Doing Money about?

-The drama follows the heart-breaking and compelling story of Ana, a young Romanian woman living in London who is snatched on the street in broad daylight.
+The drama follows the heart-breaking and compelling story of Ana, a young Romanian woman living in London who is snatched off the street in broad daylight.
 Ana is then plunged into the world of sex slavery after she is trafficked to Ireland and put to work in a series of ‘pop-up’ brothels.

 Ana’s tale, based on a true story, is presented to viewers as a thought-provoking thriller which aims to explore how this sort of modern slavery often hides in plain sight, with the difficulty in policing it resulting in few prosecutions in this field.